itt-ustutt/num-dual/docs/examples.rst

 Partial derivatives
 ^^^^^^^^^^^^^^^^^^^

-Hyperdual numbers can be used to compute partial derivatives of multivariate functions (functions of several real valued variables) as well.
+Hyper-dual numbers can be used to compute partial derivatives of multivariate functions (functions of several real valued variables) as well.
 A function that is often used as benchmark in optimization problems is the Rosenbrock function which is defined as:

   .. math::